 A variety of course requirements and assignments are used to assess these learning objectives/competencies through the core courses of the curriculum.
 These assessments are scored through an extensive rubric.

-Rubric for Assessment of MAPTM Student Objectives (Competencies)
+Rubric For Assessment Of MA-PRTM Student Objectives (Competencies)

 |Objective 2: Ministerial Authenticity|